madpiano/2019-432/homework/README.md

 ## Homework 4

-- Instructions for Homework 4
+- Instructions for Homework 4 will appear later this semester.
 - Deadline: 2019-03-22 at 2 PM.
 Submit via [Canvas](https://canvas.case.edu/).

 ## Homework 5

-- Instructions for Homework 5
+- Instructions for Homework 5 will appear later this semester.
 - Deadline: 2019-04-05 at 2 PM.
 Submit via [Canvas](https://canvas.case.edu/).

 ## Homework 6

-- Instructions for Homework 6
+- Instructions for Homework 6 will appear later this semester.
 - Deadline: 2019-04-12 at 2 PM.
 Submit via [Canvas](https://canvas.case.edu/).

 ## Grading